Eric Zolov Director of Latin American & Caribbean Studies Center

 Research and teaching interests are primarily Latinas and Latina literature in the U.S., and Mexican women writers, including Rosario Castellanos and Brianda Domecq, and their representations of women and articulations of feminism.

-Assistant Professor, Ecology and Evolution, Ph.D., Columbia University
+Associate Professor, Department of Ecology and Evolution, Ph.D., Columbia University

 Eighteenth and Nineteenth-Century Spanish Literature (1997-2001).
 She is an affiliate of Women's Studies and of Comparative Literature.

-I work on textual culture in early colonial South America, particularly on epic poetry, historical accounts and geography.
-I am also interested in the material processes of production and circulation of texts within the Andean colonial Societies and in 20th century Peruvian discourses on the colonial past.
+Textual culture in early colonial South America, particularly epic poetry, history and geography; material processes of production and circulation of texts in colonial Andes; 20th century Peruvian discourses on the colonial past.
+Textual criticism.

 20th Century Peninsular Studies; Spanish Cultural Studies, Spain and its Arab past, Immigration in Spain and Post-colonial theory.

-Assistant Professor, History Department, Ph.D., History, Stanford University, 2011
+Assistant Professor, History Department, Ph.D., History, Stanford University

-Assistant Professor, Women's and Gender Studies, Ph.D.
+Assistant Professor, Cultural Analysis and Theory / Sociology, Ph.D.
 University of Texas at Austin

 Her research interests include transnational feminist theory, race/ethnicity, indigenous rights, anthropology of the state and nationalism, immigration, and Latin America.
 One of her key interests is in theorizing and developing engaged and collaborative research methodologies.
 Her teaching includes courses on gender, social movements and Latin America, and an engaged research seminar and practicum.